Caravaggio and the Baroque Palette

 Umber Cyprus Raw Umber Medium Oil Paint

-* Verdigris is not a permanent color known to darken and become brown over time.
+* Verdigris is not a permanent color that darkens and becomes brown over time.
 We suggest viridian as a reasonable substitute for verdigris.

 ** Vermilion is not available at the time of this writing.
-Cadmium red light is a good substitute for vermilion.
+Cadmium Red Light Oil Paint is a good substitute for vermilion.

 Notes